 For more information about viva voce examinations, please consult the following:

 Viva voce examinations

-If corrections have been recommended, they will be responsible for checking these and confirming with the Student Services that these have been completed.
+If corrections have been recommended, they will be responsible for checking these and confirming with the Registry and Academic Affairs, Postgraduate Research Team or equivalent that these have been completed.

 6. Criteria for appointing Internal Examiner